-Configuration involves working simultaneously within the Bitwarden Web Vault and the Azure Portal.
-As you proceed, we recommend having both readily available and completing steps in the order they're documented.
+Configuration involves working simultaneously within the Bitwarden web vault and the Azure Portal.
+As you proceed, we recommend having both readily available and completing steps in the order they are documented.

 You don't need to edit anything on this screen yet, but keep it open for easy reference.

 If you're self-hosting Bitwarden, you can use alternative Member Decryption Options.
 This feature is disabled by default, so continue with Master Password decryption for now and learn how to get started using Key Connector once your configuration is complete and successfully working.

 Create an app registration

 In the Azure Portal, navigate to App registrations and select the New registration button:

 On the Register an application screen, give your app a Bitwarden-specific name and specify which accounts should be able to use the application.
 This selection will determine which users can use Bitwarden login with SSO.